EmanShowkatian/Data_Science_Tutorial/00_SQL/01_sql_syntax.md

 Now that you've got the basics down, let's work through an example with a real dataset.
 We'll use an OpenAQ dataset about air quality.

 First, we'll set up everything we need to run queries and take a quick peek at what tables are in our database.
-(Since you learned how to do this in the previous tutorial, we have hidden the code.
-But if you'd like to take a peek, you need only click on the "Code" button below.)

 ```
 from google.cloud import bigquery